 - 1. SPCC member who has provided health services to a student including medical and psychiatric care or psychological counseling. - 2.
-SPCC member who is aware of any prejudice, pro or con, that would impair his or her judgment of the petition. - 3.
+SPCC member who is aware of any prejudice, pro or con, that would impair their judgment of the petition. - 3.
 SPCC member who has, or has had, a relationship with the student, such as that of a current or former significant other or partner. - 4.
 SPCC member who has participated, or intends to participate, in deliberations about the questions at issue in the petition at another level of review. - 5.
-SPCC member who believes that his or her recusal is necessary to preserve the integrity of the review process.
+SPCC member who believes that their recusal is necessary to preserve the integrity of the review process.